-The Brotherhood/Sister Sol (Bro/Sis) is proud to announce that in fall 2018 we will break ground on our new home.
+The Brotherhood/Sister Sol (Bro/Sis) is proud to announce that on October 12th, 2018 we broke ground on our new home.
 This 20,000 square foot capital project provides critical support to one of the leading citywide youth development organizations in New York City.
 This development allows for the creation of the necessary physical site for an organization that is being modeled across the country.

 The architectural firm of Urban Architectural Initiatives has designed the building and Gilbane Building Company, one of the largest privately held and family-owned construction companies in the field, is managing the project.
 Our government relations firm, one that has been critical to the success of this project, is Kasirer Consulting.
 The Board of Directors of Bro/Sis is deeply committed to this expansion and their advice and leadership has been critical to the success of the effort.

 Bro/Sis was founded in 1995 and provides holistic and long-term support services to youth who range in age from eight to twenty-two.
 Bro/Sis offers wrap around evidence-based programming such as four to six year rites of passage programming, thorough five day a week after school care, school and home counseling, summer camps, job training, college preparation, employment opportunities, community organizing training, and month long international study programs to Africa and Latin America.
 Bro/Sis is locally based social justice organization with a national reach as we publish assorted curricula and collections of our members’ writings; train educators from throughout the nation on our approach; and organize and advance policy around issues of education, immigration, the environment and criminal justice issues.